 To complete an application for admission to the ENDY program, applicants must complete and submit an application for admission to the University of Arkansas Graduate School.
-The remainder of the materials should be submitted directly to the ENDY program.
-In addition to the application form in order to further evaluate the qualifications of prospective ENDY students, the ENDY program requires the following application materials to be submitted directly to the ENDY office:
+The remainder of the materials may be uploaded through your UA account and directly to the ENDY program if you desire.
+In addition to the application form, the ENDY program requires the following application materials to be submitted directly to the ENDY office:

-- Three letters of recommendation from individuals familiar with the applicant's academic or work history who can give candid assessments of the applicant's ability to perform at the Ph.D. level; - A three-page statement of intent including the applicant's reasons for pursuing a doctoral degree in ENDY, relevance of prior academic or work experience, current research interests or employment that bears on the degree, special skills, fieldwork experience, familiarity with interdisciplinary work, if any, and future career goals; - A writing sample, such as a publication, report, major term paper, undergraduate honors thesis, chapter of an MA or MS thesis, or similar document that demonstrates the applicant's organizational skills, ability to conduct meaningful research, familiarity with the body of research literature, ability to report clearly on academic topics, and general writing skills (note: please send a copy, not an original, of a thesis or term paper; this sample will not be returned); - Any other relevant information that would assist the Steering Committee in selecting applicants; - For students requesting consideration for a graduate assistantship, a completed University of Arkansas Graduate School Assistantship form should also be submitted.
+- Three letters of recommendation from individuals familiar with the applicant's academic or work history who can give candid assessments of the applicant's ability to perform at the Ph.D. level; - a statement of intent (three pages maximum) including the applicant's reasons for pursuing a doctoral degree in ENDY, relevance of prior academic or work experience, current research interests or employment that bears on the degree, special skills, fieldwork experience, familiarity with interdisciplinary work, if any, and future career goals; - a writing sample, such as a publication, report, major term paper, undergraduate honors thesis, chapter of an MA or MS thesis, or similar document that demonstrates the applicant's organizational skills, ability to conduct meaningful research, familiarity with the body of research literature, ability to report clearly on academic topics, and general writing skills (note: please send a copy, not an original, of a thesis or term paper; this sample will not be returned); and http://graduate-and-international.uark.edu/resources/forms/ga-application.pdf

+- any other relevant information that would assist the Administrative Board in selecting applicants. - For students requesting consideration for a graduate assistantship, an Application for Graduate Assistantship form should also be submitted